davidmccormick/bounded-local-controller/README.md

 Features of bounded-local volumes: -

 * They are provisioned locally on the node hosting the kubelet (much like EmptyDir).
-* They are bounded by maximum size (therefore protecting the system from a undisciplied process logging excessively).
+* They are bounded by maximum size (therefore protecting the system from a undisciplied process writing excessively).
-* They can be optionally mounted/mirrored to another location on the node for centralized log collection.
+* They can be optionally mounted/mirrored to another directory path for centralized log collection.
-* Only one log collection agent needs to run (e.g. splunk, fluentd etc.).
+* Only one log collection agent needs to run (e.g. splunk, fluentd etc.) per kubernetes node.
 * They can remain available for log collection after the application pod has been deleted or crashed.
 * They can collect meta-data from the pod and add it to logging events forwarded to the logging solution.